somu-r/Evolution-of-Steganography/README.md

 # Evolution of Steganography

-This project presents the basic concepts, history, techniques, and evaluation of **steganography**, with a focus on **image steganography using the Least Significant Bit (LSB) technique**.
+This project presents the basic concepts, history, techniques, and evolution of **steganography**, with a focus on **image steganography using the Least Significant Bit (LSB) technique**.

 ## About the Project